Neora Valley National Park – Kalimpong, WestBengal

 Lava Gate (Primary Entry)

-- Most popular access point
+- Most popular access point for visitors

-- Forest department office available for permits
+- Forest Department office available for on-spot permits

 Kolakham Entry Zone

-- Requires guide and forest permission
+- Guide and forest permission required

 Samsing – Suntalekhola Route

-- Less crowded compared to Lava
+- Much quieter and less crowded compared to Lava

-- Drone photography prohibited
+- Drone photography is strictly prohibited

-- Wildlife disturbance punishable under forest laws
+- Offences are punishable under forest laws

 - Start early to avoid mountain fog and road congestion